-As of June 30, 2019, the majority of our earnings are the result of the rental revenues we receive from our triple-net master leases with Penn, Boyd and Eldorado.
-Additionally, we have rental revenue from the Casino Queen property which is leased back to a third-party operator on a triple-net basis and the Meadows Racetrack and Casino, which is leased to Penn under a single property triple-net lease.
-In addition to rent, the tenants are required to pay the following executory costs: (1) all facility maintenance, (2) all insurance required in connection with the leased properties and the business conducted on the leased properties, including coverage of the landlord's interests, (3) taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor) and (4) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties.
+As of September 30, 2022, the majority of our earnings are the result of rental revenues we receive from our triple-net master leases with Penn, Caesars, Boyd, Bally's, Cordish and Casino Queen.
+Additionally, we receive rental revenue under seven triple-net single-property leases.
+In addition to rent, tenants are required to pay the following under triple-net leases: (i) facility maintenance costs, (ii) insurance required in connection with the leased properties and the business conducted on the leased properties, including coverage of the landlord's interests, (iii) taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor), and (iv) utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties.